Drop off your CV

 To help, you can start by outlining what you value in your current role, and the areas you feel you don’t thrive from or enjoy.

-Consider the following questions to establish if you are still in love and passionate about your role and on the right track for your long-term career goals:
+Consider the following questions to establish if you are still passionate about your role and on the right track for your long-term career goals:

 By answering these questions, you’ll establish the areas of the role you enjoy and any development or challenging factors that may lead you to considering an opportunity elsewhere.
-If you cannot fulfil your career goals, motivations and enjoyment of your involvement in an organisation, opening yourself up to new opportunities is likely the next step for your career.
+If you cannot fulfil your career goals, motivations, enjoyment and the part you play in an organisation, opening yourself up to new opportunities is likely the next step for your career.

-The question that remains is, should you re-light your love affair with your current job or do you consider seeing other opportunities?
+The question that remains is, should you re-light your love affair with your current job or do you consider seeing other opportunities available to you?

 If you do decide that it’s just not working with your current organisation, CSG Talent have a range of exciting opportunities with some of our valued clients across all our specialist industry sectors.
 Working with clients who are focused on huge business growth in a skills short market results in wide ranging opportunities for experienced candidates who can significantly contribute to a company’s vision.